Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 ### What are the hardware requirements?

-The following requirements are recommended for running Terra Core:
+The following requirements are recommended for running Daodiseo Core:

 At least 300 mbps of network bandwidth
 - 4 core or higher CPU